-In addition to Document Conversion and HTML Conversions workflow actions, the Muhimbi PDF Converter also comes with a number of watermarking workflow actions for SharePoint Designer 2007 / 2010 / 2013.
+The Muhimbi PDF Converter comes with a number of watermarking related workflow actions for SharePoint Designer.

-These workflow actions allow elements such as text, rectangles, images, PDF files as well other shapes to be added to a document either in front of or behind the document's content.
+These workflow actions allow elements such as text, rectangles, images, PDF files, QR Codes, barcodes as well other shapes to be added to a document either in front of or behind the document's content.